DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 10.md

 ### Setting for Brightness / Gamma in the Menu

 - This setting will be a simple slider that controls the brightness setting in the game.
+	- Make this slider go from -1 to 1.
+- This slider will go in the "Video" tab of the settings menu.
 - The code / behavior for the brightness setting in the game already exists.
 We just need a UI element in the settings menu that changes it.
 - This setting exists in the `UserSettings` script.
+To change the brightness, you can call the `SetGamma(float value)` function in this script.
+-

 ### Settings for Audio Settings in the Menu